FarronF/limerick-council-meetings/meetings/2024/11/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 2nd October 2024.md

 The Electoral Commission and Department of Housing, Local Government and Heritage ran

-campaigns to promote voter participation prior to recent electoral events and will continue--- 6
+campaigns to promote voter participation prior to recent electoral events and will continue
+---
+6

 to promote participation.